standardgalactic/zet/activities.md

 - Using model checking for end-to-end verification of processor pipelines

 This technique has proven very effective at detecting complex bugs early in the design process.
-It has been used on 8 Arm processors and the tools and technique will be used in all of Arm's next generation processors.
+It has been used on eight Arm processors and the tools and technique will be used in all of Arm's next generation processors.

+This project was a joy to work on: working with and learning to communicate with subject experts, hard technical challenges and adoption of the techniques by multiple project groups and by senior engineering management.

-1 papers published ([CAV](/papers/CAV_16/)), 1 tool tech-transferred.
+1 paper published ([CAV 16](/papers/CAV_16/)), 1 tool tech-transferred.

 ### Vector Processing